GALANTER LAW, P.A.

 How to Expunge Your Record: A Step-by-Step Guide

 Clearing your record in Florida is a structured process that involves several state and local agencies.
 While it requires careful attention to detail, breaking it down into manageable steps makes it much easier to approach.
 Following these steps in the correct order is essential for a successful outcome.
-Although you can handle this process on your own, getting guidance from an attorney can help you avoid common pitfalls and ensure every form is filed correctly.
+Although you can handle this process on your own, getting guidance from a qualified expungement attorney can help you avoid common pitfalls and ensure every form is filed correctly.
 A mistake in the paperwork can send you back to square one, so taking the time to get it right is worth the effort.
-The goal is to present a clean, accurate petition that gives the court every reason to grant your request for a fresh start.

 Step 1: Get Your Criminal History